 Pathways to Care

-There is no one person who is responsible for diagnosing and ongoing support of people with dementia.
-Rather the diagnosis and ongoing care can involve a number of health and social care professionals.
+No one person is responsible for diagnosing and ongoing support of people with dementia.
+Instead, the diagnosis and ongoing care can involve many health and social care professionals.

 Health & Social Care Professionals